Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 5. Having to find a seat after switching

 Again, it seems that all your routes are extremely linear.
-Fuck hopping trains.
+Frick hopping trains.

 > about cars swimming in the ocean